Vikramadithyan: Plot

-Shenoy is able to trap Adithyan in a narcotics case and desperate to put him behind bars, where he also guards the evidence personally, but Adithyan is saved when Vikram secretly swaps the evidence with Lactose powder and Adithyan expresses his gratitude, revealing that the respect they hold is mutual.
-In a final attempt, Shenoy convinces Lakshmi that he was the one who swapped in evidence and asks her for a favor in return.
+Shenoy traps Adithyan in a narcotics case and is desperate to put him behind bars.
+He also guards the evidence personally.
+Adithyan is saved when Vikram secretly swaps the evidence with lactose powder.
+Adithyan expresses his gratitude, revealing that the respect they hold is mutual.
+In a final attempt, Shenoy convinces Lakshmi that he is the one who swapped the evidence and asks her for a favor in return.
 Lakshmi hides the interview memo Adithyan was to receive and only Vikram's name appears on the list for the final exam.
 A heartbroken Adithyan blames Lakshmi for Kunjunni's death and claims that she could have changed him had she tried.
 Adithyan disappears that night.

-Years later, Vikram became an SI and took charge on the day of Shenoy's retirement.
-Among the notable guests, new sub-collector Lokesh joins as a surprise to wish the father-son duo.
+2 years later, Vikram becomes the new SI and takes charge on the day of Shenoy's retirement.
+The new sub-collector Lokesh is among one of the guests, and comes to congratulate the father and son.
 Lokesh reveals that he met Adithyan on a train journey to Delhi and stopped him from committing suicide.
 The two later became close friends and roommates.
-On Lokesh's insistence, Adithyan prepared for the UPSC exams while doing odds jobs in between.
-Both of them cleared the exam together and Lokesh further reveals that Adithyan is now an ACP, Shenoy's and Vikram's superior.
-Shenoy is forced to accept defeat and salute Adithyan.
+On Lokesh's insistence, Adithyan prepares for the UPSC exams while doing odd jobs in between.
+Both of them clear the exam together and Lokesh reveals that Adithyan is now an IPS officer in the Kerala cadre and has been posted as ACP, Shenoy and Vikram's superior.
+Shenoy is forced to accept defeat and salutes Adithyan.

 Satisfied with his revenge, Adithyan decides not to tell Vikram.
 Vikram manages to find out and salutes Adithyan publicly.
 The two embrace and acknowledge their friendship.
-Vikram asks Adithyan to accept Deepika and reveals that his next goal will be to catch up with Adithyan.
+Vikram asks Adithyan to accept Deepika's love and reveals that his next goal will be to catch up with Adithyan.